JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 * Alternative parameters such as current, voltage, operating temperature and etc

 #### Designators
-All components must in general carry on a meaningful designator.
+All components must in general include a meaningful designator.

 | Designator    | Component Type						|
 | --- 			| --- 									|